 The commission also oversees the implementation of the programs they adopt.
-The commission is responsible for hearing appeals of the Colorado Department of Public Health and Environment, Air Pollution Control Division's (APCD) enforcement programs, and issuance of permit terms and conditions.
+The commission is responsible for hearing appeals of the Colorado Department of Public Health and Environment (CDPHE), Air Pollution Control Division's (APCD) enforcement programs, and issuance of permit terms and conditions.

 Indoor air quality (IAQ) is not regulated in private residences, although there are several resources to obtain specific information about what people can do to improve the air quality in their homes.
 Check the U.S. Environmental Protection Agency's informational sheet about in-home air quality.